Additional Treatment Support

 Safe Returns® Disposal

 Your patients can safely and securely dispose of their used STELARA® prefilled syringes.
 Safe Returns® is a used injection device disposal service at no cost to your patients.
-Your patients may call Janssen CarePath at 877-CarePath (877-227-3728) to receive Safe Returns® disposal containers.
+Your patients may call Janssen CarePath at 877-CarePath (877-227-3728) to receive a certified Safe Returns® sustainable mail-back envelope.

 STELARA® (ustekinumab) is indicated for the treatment of patients 6 years or older with moderate to severe plaque psoriasis who are candidates for phototherapy or systemic therapy.